-As at 31st December, 2014, the Group had cash and bank balances of approximately HK\$149 million (2013: approximately HK\$144 million).
-The slight increase was mainly due to proceeds from issue of bonds and advance from an investee and cash used in increase in pledged bank deposits, repayment of promissory notes, capital injection to a joint venture, purchase of property, plant and equipment and the net cash used in operating activities.
-The gearing ratio, measured as non-current borrowings over equity attributable to owners of the Company was approximately 16.56% as at 31st December, 2014 (2013: approximately 2.87%).
+As at 31st December, 2015, the Group had cash and bank balances of approximately HK\$125 million (2014: approximately HK\$149 million).
+The decrease was mainly due to increase in loans receivable in excess of proceeds from issue of bonds and the net cash used in investing activities.

+The gearing ratio, measured as non-current borrowings over equity attributable to owners of the Company was approximately 38.39% as at 31st December, 2015 (2014: approximately 16.56%).
 The increase was mainly attributable to the issue of bonds.

 Monetary assets and liabilities of the Group are principally denominated in Hong Kong dollars.
 The directors consider the Group's exposure to exchange rate risks to be low.
 The Group may have relatively high exposure to exchange rate risk when more trading business to be operated in the PRC.
-As the Group's trading business involves multi-exchange rates, the directors will review the exchange rate risks faced by the Group periodically.
+The directors will review the exchange rate risks faced by the Group periodically.

-During the year under review, the Group's capital expenditure was financed by internal cash generation and non-equity funding.
-On 13th November, 2014, the Group announced for the placement of bonds in an aggregated principal amount of up to HK\$500 million within the placing period.
+During the year under review, the Group's capital expenditure was financed by finance leases and internal resources.

+In 2014, the Group announced for the placement of bonds in an aggregated principal amount of up to HK\$500 million within the placing period.
 The net proceeds from the issue of the bonds will be utilised as the general working capital of the Group.
-For further details, please refer to the announcements of the Company dated 13th November, 2014.
-As at 31st December, 2014, it is noted that the bonds in an aggregate principal amount of HK\$40 million have been subscribed by the placees and issued by the Company.
+For further details, please refer to the announcements of the Company dated 13th November, 2014, 26th January and 23rd April, 2015.
+As at 31st December, 2015, it is noted that the bonds in an aggregate principal amount of HK\$100 million have been subscribed by the places and issued by the Company (31st December, 2014: HK\$40,000,000).